cosinekitty/astronomy/source/js/README.md

 <a name="Astronomy.Seasons"></a>

 ### Astronomy.Seasons(year) ⇒ [<code>SeasonInfo</code>](#Astronomy.SeasonInfo)
-Find the equinoxes and solstices for a given calendar year.
+Finds the equinoxes and solstices for a given calendar year.

 **Kind**: static method of [<code>Astronomy</code>](#Astronomy)